manassaloi/manassaloi.github.io/_posts/2020-01-17-twitter-rules.markdown

 - You have the right to post snarky replies if you are in a bad mood though and someone had posted some stupid reply to your tweet

+- You have the right to remind people that you don't care about their opinion if they disagree with something you posted

-**Note:** If you disagree with these rules, just know that these are mine and not yours.
-I probably don't care about your opinion anyway
+**Note:** If you disagree with these rules, just know that these are mine and not yours

 **P.S** If you still want to follow me on Twitter after reading this post, go here: [@manas_saloi](http://twitter.com/manas_saloi)